 The Illinois State Alliance of YMCAs offers scholarships for leadership development opportunities to Y staff in Illinois to help grow Y capacity.
 We have revised the scholarship policy to encourage as many Ys as possible to utilize these funds.

-Scholarship Funding Opportunity: Priority for scholarship funding will be for State Alliance, Neighborhood and Y-USA events and trainings.
-Stipends are also awarded to staff pursing baccalaureate degrees and non-YMCA training.
+- Priority given for state alliance, neighborhood and Y-USA events and trainings.
+Stipends can be awarded to staff pursuing baccalaureate degrees and non-YMCA training

 Can I receive financial assistance from Y-USA’s Online Grant System and apply for funding from the Illinois State Alliance of YMCAs Scholarship Fund?